nualagr/the-lord-of-the-rings-game/README.md

 - play a simple card-matching game presented in a visually appealing format.
 - play a game which increases in complexity/challenge.
 - receive different visual rewards for completing the game on subsequent attempts.
-- view and match themed images of The Lord of the Rings characters.
+- view and match themed images of *The Lord of the Rings* characters.
 - navigate through the site with ease.
 - modify settings to suit my game-play requirements with regard to
-  - whether I want in-game sound effect
+  - whether I want in-game sound effects
   - whether I want to play with the Fellowship Card Pack or the Mordor Card Pack.
 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.
-- be exposed to interesting facts about The Lord of the Rings characters.
+- be exposed to interesting facts about *The Lord of the Rings* characters.
-- read some interesting quotes by The Lord of the Rings characters.
+- read some interesting quotes by *The Lord of the Rings* characters.
 - improve my cognitive function.
 - improve my reaction times.